 Private schools in Austin

-There are over 100 private schools in Austin, many of which have a religious affiliation.
-In general, private schools are known for offering a higher standard of education, better facilities and superior extra-curricular activities than most public schools.
-Class sizes are generally also smaller, which means that each student gets more one-on-one attention.
+There are over 100 private schools in Austin, many of which have religious affiliations.
+Private schools are generally known for offering a higher standard of education, better facilities, and superior extracurricular activities than most public schools.
+Class sizes are typically also smaller, meaning each student gets more one-on-one attention.

-The downside to private education is the costs, and parents need to consider the often astronomical tuition fees when drawing up a budget.
-The average tuition at private schools in Austin is upwards of USD 11,000.
-In addition to school fees, they’ll also need to factor in additional expenses such as uniforms, textbooks, extra-curriculars and field trips.
+The downside to private education is the costs.
+Parents need to consider the often astronomical tuition fees when drawing up a budget.
+In addition to school fees, they’ll also need to factor in additional expenses such as uniforms, textbooks, extracurriculars, and field trips.

 International schools in Austin

-Students with special needs are well catered for in Austin.
-The state of Texas endeavours to provide quality education to all children, including those with special needs, at no cost to their parents.
-Where possible, the education department will try to accommodate the child within a regular school framework as far as possible.
+Students with special educational needs will have access to a wide range of supports in Austin.
+Texas endeavours to provide quality education to all children, including those with special needs, at no cost to their parents.
+Where possible, the education department will try to accommodate the child within a regular school framework.

-In cases where it is deemed unproductive to have the child in a standard classroom setting, there are several specialist schools that are better equipped to help those with more severe learning disabilities or behavioural issues to meet their full potential.
+In cases where it is deemed unproductive to have the child in a standard classroom setting, students can attend a specialist school.
+These schools are often better equipped to help those with more severe learning disabilities or behavioural issues to reach their full potential.

 Tutors in Austin

-Being based in a city that prioritises education, parents will find ample additional support when it comes to their child’s learning.
-Whether a student is having trouble keeping up in class or requires some extra help preparing for university exams, private tutors can really give them the extra edge.
+Being based in a city that prioritises education, parents will find ample additional support for their child’s learning.
+Whether a student is having trouble keeping up in class or requires extra help preparing for university exams, private tutors can give them the extra edge.
 Thankfully, there is no shortage of good tutors in Austin.

 Further reading

-►For some great insights into fun activities in Austin, check out our See and Do in Austin page
+►For some great insights into fun activities in Austin, check out our Lifestyle in Austin page

 Are you an expat living in Austin, TX?